History of the Jews in Austria: Contemporary situation

 The biggest Jewish presence in Austria today is in Vienna, where there are synagogues, a Jewish retirement home, the Jewish Museum (founded in 1993), and other community institutions.
 Austrian Jews are of many different denominations, from Haredi to Reform Jews.
 The Jewish community also has many activities arranged by the Chabad movement, which manages kindergartens, schools, a community center and even a university.
 There are also active branches of Bnei Akiva and Hashomer Hatzair youth movements.
 Today, the biggest minority among the Jewish community in Vienna are immigrants from Georgia, followed by those from Bukhara, each with separate synagogues and a large community center called "The Spanish Center".

 There were very few Jews in Austria in the early post-war years; however, some of them became very prominent in Austrian society.
 These include Bruno Kreisky, who was the Chancellor of Austria between 1970 and 1983, the artist and architect Friedensreich Hundertwasser and Jewish politicians such as Elisabeth Pittermann, a member of the Parliament of Austria from the Social Democratic Party of Austria and Peter Sichrovsky, who was formerly a member of the Freedom Party of Austria and a representative in the European Parliament.

+In July 1991, Chancellor Franz Vranitzky acknowledged Austria's role in the crimes of the Third Reich during World War II.
+In 1993, the Austrian government reconstructed the Jewish synagogue in Innsbruck, which was destroyed during Kristallnacht, and in 1994 they reconstructed the Jewish library in Vienna, which was then reopened.
+Government programs were started in the 90's aimed at providing social welfare to Austrian victims of the Holocaust such as a compensation fund set up in 1995 and an art restitution law passed in 1998.
+Further actions in the 2000s and 2010s saw the Austrian government act to restore Jewish cemeteries, provide access to archival documents, and extend social welfare to Austrian Holocaust survivors living outside of Austria.